Tajikistan travel guide

 Safety and security

 There are sporadic clashes between border forces and drug traffickers along the Afghan border, particularly in the Gorno-Badakhshan Autonomous Oblast.
-The most recent incident on 10 June 2014 resulted in a number of injuries.
+The most recent incidents during 2017 resulted in a number of injuries.
 Dushanbe is relatively secure, but there have been occasional muggings and petty crime against foreigners.
 Women should avoid going out alone at night, and may suffer harassment even during the day.

 There have been instances of sexual assault, including rape, reported to staff at the British embassy.
 This has included suspected use of ’date-rape’ drugs targeting foreigners.
 Don’t accept drinks from strangers or leave drinks unattended.